 Since its establishment in 1990, FDC has been able to influence the regional policy agenda by successfully fostering innovation and promoting development cooperation and partnerships on a regional level.
 By promoting and facilitating dialogue between senior government representatives and industry leaders, FDC has influenced regulatory frameworks to enable greater inclusiveness, universal protection, and innovation .

-In 2010, FDC's contributions resulted in the APEC Finance Ministers launching an official Financial Inclusion Policy Initiative to “identify concrete actions that financial policy makers can take to expand the reach of financial services to the under-served”.
-Through this initiative, which FDC has led since its inception, FDC has successfully facilitated high-level dialogue and collaboration among APEC member economies to increase understanding, debate and validate proposed policy and regulatory reforms in support of broadening the scope and impact of financial inclusion efforts across the region.
+In 2010, FDC’s contributions resulted in the APEC Finance Ministers launching an official Financial Inclusion Policy Initiative to “identify concrete actions that financial policy makers can take to expand the reach of financial services to the under-served”.
+As part of the leadership team since its inception, FDC has successfully facilitated high-level dialogue and collaboration among APEC member economies to increase understanding, debate and validate proposed policy and regulatory reforms in support of broadening the scope and impact of financial inclusion efforts across the region.

-APEC regional policy dialogues represent an important avenue which FDC utilises to research, represent and advocate for the needs of the informal economy and the significant potential for micro-enterprises to become greater contributors to economic growth.
+APEC regional policy dialogues represent an important avenue which FDC utilises to research, represent and advocate for the needs of the informal economy and the significant potential of micro-enterprises as contributors to economic growth.